yazan-abu-obaideh/revest-assignment/README.md

 This project is designed to allow users to render HTML forms from JSON data.
 A Github workflow is set up to ensure, on every push, that the code compiles and has no linting issues.

+## Features

+The app allows users to log in and log out using their user names.
+This data is kept in-memory and lost on restart.
+If a user name does not exist, it's created on the fly.
+Each user has their own data, which is a list of forms that they've submitted via the text field.
+Data submitted through a text field must be a valid JSON representing a form.
+The form then shows up for selection in the form selection component.
+Once a form is selected, it is rendered in the appropriate spot in the center of the page.

 ## Running locally

 To get started with this project, follow these steps: